getfexr/website/developers/apis/challenge.md

 ## `Response`

-When the challenge is received at the server/node side, the server/node responds with a challenge response,
+When the challenge is received at the server/node side, the server/node responds with a challenge response.

-### `p2pConnectionStatus`
+### `p2pChallengeResponse`

 > `type: bool `

 This peer to peer connection status is a boolean value which indicates whether the connection is existing or not.

-### `code`
+### `challenge`

-> `type: int `
+> `type: string `

-This response code is an integer value which indicates the status of the connection.
+This challenge response is the otp which is passed.

 ## `Sample Code`